Criticism of capitalism: Environmental sustainability

 Gullfaks oil field in the North Sea.
-As petroleum is a non-renewable natural resource the industry is faced with an inevitable eventual depletion of the world's oil supply.
+As petroleum is a non-renewable natural resource, the industry is faced with an inevitable eventual depletion of the world's oil supply.

 Many aspects of capitalism have come under attack from the anti-globalization movement, which is primarily opposed to corporate capitalism.
-Environmentalists and scholars have argued that capitalism requires continual economic growth and that it will inevitably deplete the finite natural resources of Earth and cause mass extinctions of animal and plant life.
+Environmentalists and scholars have argued that capitalism requires continual economic growth and that it will inevitably deplete Earth's finite natural resources and cause mass extinctions of animal and plant life.
 Such critics argue that while neoliberalism, the ideological backbone of contemporary globalized capitalism, has indeed increased global trade, it has also destroyed traditional ways of life, exacerbated inequality, increased global poverty, and that environmental indicators indicate massive environmental degradation since the late 1970s.